 Colours based on nature are also generally colours that we perceive as familiar.
 Colours that create feelings of familiarity and that we associate with expressions such as country, nature, and home, are important when decorating a room. on our part of the world, with fertile earth and a sufficient water supply, nature greets us in variations of greens and browns.
 Brown, in all of its nuances, is a stabilising colour that, in a wallpaper, lends a room tranquillity.
 Dark green tones, too, such as pine or moss green in combination with brown have a safe and stabilising effect.
 Green tones on the whole generally have a calming influence on inhabitants of a room.
 However, rooms done in such natural colours do not generate feelings of comfort in everyone.
 Their darker variants sometimes have an oppressive and confining effect.

 When the desired effect is to create a feeling of space, blue tones with lots of white are essential.
 Especially turquoise and light blue open up a room.
 They have a clean, fresh and cool feeling.
 The way the temperature of a room is perceived can definitely be influenced by colour.
 Blue is the coolest, and red is the warmest colour in the spectrum.
 The various shades of red can generate very ambivalent moods.
 Pure red has a strong, masculine and passionate expression.
 Pink, however, is soft, airy, light and emotional.
 Pastel tones, that is, lightened shades of a hue, always tend toward lightness and stillness.
 The combination of light green with yellow or pink, for instance, creates a spring-like, gentle and feminine atmosphere.
 Greyed, broken tones, on the other hand, are hardly suitable to stimulate feelings.
-They appear impersonal and lacking in significance.
+They appear impersonal and lacking insignificance.

 We see colours that resemble human skin as being especially comfortable and maternal, especially the nuances of orange: Apricot, terracotta, light ochre, sand, etc., are colours that emanate a feeling of cosiness.
 In addition, orange is the colour of indulgence.
-Thus is not just a coincidence that dining rooms and restaurants are often done with colours in that range. on all cultures, the sun is of enormous significance. on many religions, a golden colour embodies the power of the divine.
+This is not just a coincidence that dining rooms and restaurants are often done with colours in that range. on all cultures, the sun is of enormous significance. on many religions, a golden colour embodies the power of the divine.
 Yellow tones always possess a positive and energetic mood.
-This radiating effect is translated to the room itself.
+This radiating effect is translated into the room itself.
 Using light yellow, even rooms facing north that hardly get any direct sunlight can be made bright and inviting.

 Wallpaper is much more than just decoration.
 It is a design element with which rooms can be altered and style created.
 The nature of a wallpaper is its pattern.
 Once we understand how patterns can change rooms and what powers of expression they possess, our design options expand.
 If you more closely examine the type of wallpaper pattern, you will see that it is either objective, abstract or organic in structure.
 In the case of objective motifs, the visual message stands in the foreground.
 Astract wallpaper patterns thrive on their geometrical expression.
 Textured wallpaper, on the other hand, possesses its own materiality and substance.
 Depending on how strictly, relaxed or rhythmical a pattern is arranged, the character and expression of the wallpaper is changed accordingly.
 Strongly geometrical patterns, for instance, have a stabilising effect.
 Motifs with motion are challenging and lively in the room.
 In contrast, unsystematic, randomly scattered structures create a natural atmosphere.
 In the examination of patterns and ornament, colour also plays an important role.
 If the pattern expresses a message and style, it is the colour which evokes emotion.
 An especially convincing solution can be had when the wallpaper pattern and colour complement each other.